-The Bachelor Business & Management is able to communicate professionally in writing and orally using the language of instruction for the course as well as at least two other common languages used in the business world.
+The Bachelor International Business communicates in writing and orally in a professional manner in the instruction language of the course and in at least two common company languages.

-Oral communication: face to face, telephone and digital communication channels.
-The student requests information from customers, supplier colleagues, they solve problems, arrange appointments, keep in touch with various stakeholders of the company.
-The student (actively) participates in a meeting or a discussion and expresses thei own ideas clearly and professionally Written communication: The student helps to write reports (graphical reporting) and prepares presentations.
-Oral and written communication in other languages: French, English Please specify Other:
+Ora al communication: face to face, telephone and digital communication channels. he students requests information from customers, supplier colleagues, he solves problems, arranges pointments, keeps in touch with various stakeholders of the company. Ī e student (actively) participates in a meeting or a discussion and expresses his own ideas clearly and ofessionally ritten communication: The student helps to write reports (graphical reporting) and prepares presentans.
+Ora al and written communication in other languages: French, English Ple ease specify Oti her: